jsemalvarez/basic-backend-node/README.md

 # basic-backend-node
-basic backend in node with express
+basic backend in node with express, MySQL without Sequelize